Heaven in Christianity: Protestant Christianity

-Some denominations teach that one enters heaven at the moment of death, while others teach that this occurs at a later time (the Last Judgment).
-Some Christians maintain that entry into Heaven awaits such time as "When the form of this world has passed away."
+Some denominations teach that one enters heaven at the moment of death, while others teach that this occurs at a later time (the Last Judgement).
+Some Protestants maintain that entry into Heaven awaits such time as "When the form of this world has passed away."

 Two related, and often blended, concepts of heaven in Christianity are better described as the "resurrection of the body" as contrasted with "the immortality of the soul".
-In the first, the soul does not enter heaven until the Last Judgment or the "end of time" when it (along with the body) is resurrected and judged.
+In the first, the soul does not enter heaven until the Last Judgement or the "end of time" when it (along with the body) is resurrected and judged.
 In the second concept, the soul goes to a heaven on another plane immediately after death.
-These two concepts are generally combined in the doctrine of the double judgment where the soul is judged once at death and goes to a temporary heaven, while awaiting a second and final judgment at the end of the world.
+These two concepts are generally combined in the doctrine of the double judgement where the soul is judged once at death and goes to a temporary heaven, while awaiting a second and final judgement at the end of the world.

 Some teach that death itself is not a natural part of life, but was allowed to happen after Adam and Eve disobeyed God so that mankind would not live forever in a state of sin and thus a state of separation from God.